wheelerjoshua/now_i_know/til.md

 -- 10-08-21:
 Today I learned about matplotlib.
 It was a lot of information and I'm going to have to process it over the weekend.
 The anatomy of a plot is a figure with axes, wich contain the actual graphs, with their own x and y axis, titles, etc. What I did not expect was to be able to change the style that the plots output and how it can be modified.

+-- 10-12-21:
+Today I learned about numpy and how much easier it makes a lot of problems.
+Majority of the exercises we've done could be completed a lot quicker with numpy.